-How slowing down just a little will
+How slowing down just a little will make you happier.

 Just a quick little note to let you all know that the Whole Being Institute, which just happens to be my Positive Psychology “Alma Mater”, has seen fit to republish an older blog of mine about how enjoying the journey is often more important that the destination.